Stealing and Coveting

 Please purify my desires and help me to remain singly focused on You, the source of all true wealth.

-Help me, dear Lord, to always have a heart of compassion for those who are in need and to seek to care for them as You direct.
+Help me, dear Lord, to always have a heart of compassion for those who are in need and to care for them as You direct.